InformaticsMatters/fragnet/fragnet-search/README.md

 Planned searches are:

-1. Activity island searches - find clusters of molecules with activity
+1. Activity island searches - find clusters of molecules with activity.
+2. Compound availability search - find out who you can purchase molecules from.

 ### Molecule neighbourhood search